 ND: In a way, yes.
 I listen to all sorts of stuff, but my preference goes to atmospheric orchestral or instrumental music.
 It’s not limited to classical really, as I listen to a lot of video game or movie scores too.
 I’ve been playing instruments for as long as I can remember, picking up a new one every other year (only to let it collect dust when I find a new one) and I used to play in an orchestra in high school.
 I really miss it, but I just don’t have time for it anymore, so I make up for it by listening to the stuff I’d want to play.
 I listen to different interpretations, compare them and then learn portions I like on whatever instrument I happen to be interested in at the moment.
 It’s a nice release after sitting for long hours quietly making tiny, steady lines.

-I listen to a lot of my mainstream pop too but I’m not really not knowledgeable about contemporary music and bands in general, so I just don’t know a lot of things I like.
+I listen to a lot of my mainstream pop too but I’m really not knowledgeable about contemporary music and bands in general, so I just don’t know a lot of things I like.
 I’m sure if I took the time to listen to bands and dig a little deeper, I’d find stuff I like.

 Classical music has an interesting arrangement – the music can exist, hundreds of years old, and with each passing year a different conductor and a new set of musicians will interpret what’s been written down and performed before.
 With your ‘Classical Series,’ you joined in on that history, that ongoing conversation.
-What attracted you to joining in on the conversation of these specific pieces?
+What attracted you to join in on the conversation of these specific pieces?

 I chose those pieces mostly because they were my first ‘introductions’ to these three artists and I felt there was a lot to do with them from an illustrative point of view.
 They are very visual pieces in a sense.
 Also, I felt they were well known enough that people could relate to them.
-I had some more obscure pieces in mind at first, but I thought the series was already a risky concept enough so in the end I went for pieces that were a bit more famous.
+I had some more obscure pieces in mind at first, but I thought the series was already a risky concept enough so in the end, I went for pieces that were a bit more famous.

 There are countless recordings of Bach’s ‘Goldberg Variations’ and Schubert’s ‘Winterreise.’
 With ‘Winterreise’ being a vocal work, you get quite a lot of variations in the singers, so based on your preference in singer some are good, some are bad.
 Are there specific recordings of these pieces that you responded to?
 What version were the prints inspired by?